 Now, that doesn’t apply to most movies.
 90% of what’s released is crap, or at best watchable but forgettable patchwork.
 Even many of the great films are more concerned with genre mechanics or intellectual concepts than with magic.
 But once or twice a year, we find original, elusive, heartfelt, funny-sad little movies that don’t intend to change the world but kinda do, one receptive person at a time.

 But I might be overselling the damn thing, so I’ll go the total opposite way and mention right away that every other person who watches “Me and You and Everyone We Know” will hate it.
 Not find it ‘okay’ or ‘so-so’, HATE it.
-Personally, I think it’s quirky and poetic, but the same things I find to be grace notes will seem retarded and pointless to others.
+Personally, I think it’s quirky and poetic, but the same things I find to be grace notes will seem idiotic and pointless to others.
 As David St. Hubbins once memorably pointed out, “It’s such a fine line between stupid and clever.”

 I’ll give you an example.
 One of the early scenes shows a dude recently separated from his wife moving his stuff out of the house.
 He wants his two sons to remember this moment, to never forget that their parents used to live together as one happy family.
 He wants to make this into a “ceremony”.
 So he pours lighter fluid on his hand, sets it on fire and waves at them.
 What do you think?
 Clever or stupid?
 And I haven’t even told you about the ))(( thing!